wangziqi2013/wangziqi2013.github.io/_posts/2020-12-22-buddy-compression.markdown

 has higher latency and relatively lower bandwidth.
 The paper does not restrict the external memory to be CPU-managed host memory, or individual memory modules, as long as they can be addressed and accessed by the GPU's MMU.

+Buddy Compression requires the following hardware changes.
+First, since cache lines are compressed, each cache line slot will be smaller, which changes the addressing scheme of GPGPU's main memory.
+Given a fixed slot size of X, the physical address for line ID i will be i * X, rather than i * 256.
+Second, the GPU's MMU contains a register holding the address of the secondary storage's base address where the overflow area begins.